marcianomatias/curriculo/README.md

 ## Licença

-Este projeto está licenciado sob a [Licença].
+Este projeto está licenciado sob a [MT].